 This is generally not within my control.
 Having my regular shake helped, but wasn’t always a guarantee.
 I had to be flexible, which meant being willing and able to alter my training schedule at a moments notice.
 I am surprised that I stuck with it, despite the diabetes challenges.
 Apparently, I am awesome.

 Mindset is everyting

 When I was at mile 10.5 I started to have doubts.
 My left calf had been cramping since mile 9.
 There were barely any people behind me.
 The water station people were starting to clean up.
 The police officers no longer applauded, they looked annoyed.
 The parking lots from the 5K were almost empty.
 I was finishing my race, but it seemed like everyone else had moved on completely.
 I kept going.
 I told myself this was for ME and no one else.
 The people that were walking down the street still applauded me and that was good enough.
 Who cares that everyone else had left, my kids and husband were at the finish line.

 But they weren’t the driver: the driver was ME.
 I told myself I could so I kept going and I ran that last mile with all my heart and it took everything in me not to cry seeing my sons’ and husband’s faces when I crossed that finish line.
 I have tears in my eyes as I write this.
 Because even though the photographer didn’t quite capture my finish, I FINISHED.
 Because I told myself I could.
 Who cares about anything else.
 YOUR OPINION OF YOURSELF IS THE ONLY THING THAT MATTERS.

 No one gives a shit

 I mean this in a good way.
 I finished 626/644 overall.
 Do you know the only people that REALLY care? #1 and #644. #1 has the responsibility of keeping up their status. #644 finished a half freakin marathon.
-There is literally no losers.
+There are literally no losers.
 We all finished and we are all awesome.